Keyes33/Borderlands-2-Scripts-Redux/README.md

 	This is a simple script to be used in the Gearbox' 2012 title Borderlands 2.
 It has these purposes:

-	1. Quick fire for quality of life mainly with Jakobs' Weapons:
+	1. Quick fire for quality of life:
-		As much as I appreciate this game, most of the brands gimmicks are (in my humble opinion) badly thought of, specially Jakobs', which has the infamous gimmick of "firing as fast as you can pull the trigger".
-While that is a valid gimmick, I feel most jakobs weapons go straight to the selling bin because of both the physical strain it requires to use it (Clicking like a crazy psycho, no pun intended) and the general lack of damage it deals compared to competing brands weapons'.
+		As much as I appreciate this game, most of the brands gimmicks are (in my humble opinion) badly thought of.
+Specially Jakobs', which has the infamous gimmick of "firing as fast as you can pull the trigger".
+While that is a valid gimmick, I feel most jakobs weapons go straight to the selling bin because of both the physical strain it requires to use it (Clicking like an absolute lunatic) and the general lack of damage it deals compared to competing brands weapons'.
 This is why this script is here.
 It makes Jakobs' weapons usable or atleast fun to use.
+And hey, it can also be used to buy ammo really quick.

 	2. Quick Reload for weapons that have such a slow reload they end up being useless:
 		Particular weapons or weapon brands (Looking at you, Torgue) have a snail paced reload